Karthikdussa/CLI-Starter-Kit-Generators/README.md

 This repo contains utility cli scripts built in node that can be used to generate flutter, ionic or angular apps with necessary configuration.

-The scripts can be found inside the `/scripts` folder and every script contains its own **README** file that includes detailed instructions on how to run it.
+The scripts can be found inside the `/scripts` folder and every script contains its own **REALME** file that includes detailed instructions on how to run it.

 `/flutter` folder contains dart utility classes that assist in generating the flutter app.